joyent/manta-picker/README.md

 `make buildimage`

-On success, a new picker image will be created under ```bits/picker```  Copy these files to the headnode in you Manta test environment.
+On success, a new picker image will be created under ```bits/picker```  Copy these files to the headnode in your Manta test environment.

 **Install the picker image**